 Mounting USB drive is no different than mounting USB stick or even a regular SATA drive.
 The video example below will illustrate the entire process of mounting USB drive on Linux system.
 To gain more understating read the subsequent paragraphs.

-fdiskcommand required administrative privileges to access the required information, thus from this reason the commands needs to be executed as a root user or with
+fdiskcommand requires administrative privileges to access the required information, thus, from this reason, the commands needs to be executed as a root user or with

 # fdisk -l OR $ sudo fdisk -l